Cosmian/mse-cli/documentation/docs/getting_started.md

 At this point, you can write your own Flask application and deploy it into MSE.

-!!! warning "Compatibility with ASGI"
+!!! warning "Compatibility with WSGI/ASGI"

-    To be compliant with MSE your Python application must be an [ASGI](https://asgi.readthedocs.io) application.
+    To be compliant with MSE your Python application must be an [ASGI](https://asgi.readthedocs.io) or [WSGI](https://wsgi.readthedocs.io) application.
 It is not possible to deploy a standalone Python program.
+    In the next example, this documentation will describe how to deploy Flask applications.
+You also can use other ASGI applications, for instance: FastAPI.

 !!!
 Examples